Accelerated Diffusion Models via Speculative Sampling: Experiments

 \paragraph{PushT dataset.} Finally, we conclude our experimental study by showing that speculative sampling also yields improvements for a robotics task, where the policy is generated using a diffusion model following \citep{chi2023diffusion}.
-In our setting, we focus on the PushT dataset, where the goal for the robot is to push a T shape object on a corresponding area.
+In our setting, we focus on the PushT dataset.
 The state space is of dimension $(16,2)$, where $16$ corresponds to the prediction horizon and $2$ is the dimension of the action.
 We refer to \Cref{sec:experiment_setting} for more details.
 The metric we report is the reward $r \in [0,1]$ where $r=1.0$ means that the policy achieves perfect coverage over an episode.
 For robustness we run $1000$ episodes to compute the mean of the maximum rewards.
 For each episode we run the policy for $300$ steps or stop if we reach the maximum reward.
 We follow the setting of \citep{chi2023diffusion}, see also \Cref{sec:experiment_setting}.
 For our speculative sampler we fix $\tau=1$ and do not perform any parallel call.
 We only consider the \frozendrafter drafting strategy.
 We report our results in \Cref{tab:pusht_evals}.
-We consistently observe that the speculative sampling strategy reduces the number of call to the target models while preserving the quality of the model.
-For instance, with only 5 calls to the target model, our speculative sampler achieves a reward of $0.903 \pm 0.007$ while running the target model with only 5 steps yield a reward of $0.876 \pm 0.008$.
+We consistently observe that the speculative sampling strategy reduces the number of call to the target model while preserving the quality of the model.
+For instance, with only 5 calls to the target model, our speculative sampler achieves a reward of $0.903 \pm 0.007$ while running the target model with only 5 steps yields a reward of $0.876 \pm 0.008$.